Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 The `data` column was type `TEXT` for flexibility.
 It is now used exclusively for timestamps.
 We then get a request from product on a hot codepath to be count all entries between 2 timestamps.
-While this is possible with the current schema, we decided a better approach would be to update `data` to be a `TIMESTAMP` type.
+While this is possible with the current schema, we decided a better approach would be to update `data` to be of type `TIMESTAMP`.
 In addition, `old` is no longer an accurate name, and that `new` would be a lot better.

+Our desired schema would be something like:

 <img class="diagram" src="/assets/migration-new-schema.svg" alt="New schema" width="50%" >